 - A sober environment

 - Space to break the cycle of addiction

 - Reduced chance of relapse

 The length of time at an inpatient facility varies per individual.
 On average, GHB rehabilitation can take between 30 and 60 days.
 If extra care is needed, treatment can last up to a year or longer, depending on the patient’s unique needs.
-During their stay, each individual receives personalized care.
-In detox, a healthcare professional may recommend a medically assisted treatment (MAT).
-MAT helps ease withdrawal symptoms and avoid any possible lethal complications.
-During an MAT at an inpatient facility, patients receive round-the-clock professional’s supervision to ensure their safety.
+During their stay, individuals receive personalized care.
+In detox, a healthcare professional may recommend medically-assisted treatment (MAT).
+MAT helps ease withdrawal symptoms and avoids any possible lethal complications.
+During MAT at an inpatient facility, patients receive round-the-clock professional’s supervision to ensure their safety.

 Medications commonly used to relieve GHB withdrawal symptoms include:

 - Anticonvulsants (to suppress hyperactivity and prevent seizures).